 Hawthorn Walk-in Center

-- If you have a provider, please contact them first for support.
-While some offices may be closed, most providers are still offering telephone support to their enrolled clients.
+If you have a provider, please contact them first for support.
+While some offices may be closed during COVID-19, most providers are still offering telephone support to their enrolled clients.
 They know you best and can provide follow-up care.

 - Confused thinking

 - Prolonged depression (sadness or irritability)

 - Excessive fears, worries and anxieties

 - Dramatic changes in eating or sleeping habits